Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 ## Overview of workflow steps

-0. **Set up:** user configures parameters and then runs this script to set up the working directory, scripts and required inputs files
+**0. Set up:** user configures parameters and then runs this script to set up the working directory, scripts and required inputs files

-1. **Optional in-silico library creation:** see [Library method options](#library-method-options)
+**1. Optional in-silico library creation:** see [Library method options](#library-method-options)

-2. **Parallel initial quantification of samples**, using the in-silico library, experimentally-generated spectral library, or both
+**2. Parallel initial quantification of samples**, using the in-silico library, experimentally-generated spectral library, or both

-3. **Creation of cohort-specific empirical library**
+**3. Creation of cohort-specific empirical library**

-4. **Parallel final quantification of samples**, using the cohort-specific empirical library
+**4. Parallel final quantification of samples**, using the cohort-specific empirical library

-5. **Creation of gene matrix and statistics output files**
+**5. Creation of gene matrix and statistics output files**

-6. **Optional filtering** step to remove genes with high missing values
+**6. Optional filtering** step to remove genes with high missing values

 </details>